 Albany is a larger medium-sized city located in the state of Oregon.
 With a population of 55,338 people and nine constituent neighborhoods, Albany is the 11th largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Albany is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Albany is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Albany is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Albany who work in office and administrative support (13.85%), management occupations (7.64%), and sales jobs (7.48%).

 Also of interest is that Albany has more people living here who work in computers and math than 95% of the places in the US.